lmolkova/semantic-conventions-genai/docs/registry/attributes/gen-ai.md

 When the attribute is recorded on events, it MUST be recorded in structured form.
 When recorded on spans, it MAY be recorded as a JSON string if structured format is not supported and SHOULD be recorded in structured form otherwise.

-**[26] `gen_ai.token.modality`:** When the provider does not break usage down by modality and the modality cannot be reliably determined, instrumentations SHOULD report the tokens under the `unknown` modality rather than guessing.
+**[26] `gen_ai.token.modality`:** When the provider does not break usage down by modality and the modality cannot be reliably determined, instrumentations SHOULD report the tokens under the `unknown` modality.

 **[27] `gen_ai.tool.call.arguments`:**